Home Breakfast Cinnabon Cinnamon Rolls (Copycat Recipe)

 Step 4: The Frosting

-The key to a Cinnabon is its cream cheese frosting.
+The key to a Cinnabon roll is its cream cheese frosting.
 While your Cinnabon rolls are in the oven, cream butter, cream cheese, sugar, salt, and vanilla extract.

 Spread generous frosting on the rolls while warm.
 Served best with homemade lemonade!